 WHEREAS the use of unmanned aerial systems for civilian use is forecasted to become an emerging industry that will provide significant benefits for the residents of Colorado, as well as …

-TR – 08 – 1-Tolling of Highways and Multi-Modal Transit Components
+TR – 08 – 1-Tolling and Managed Lanes on Colorado Roadways

-WHEREAS it is important to Colorado’s economy to support the construction and maintenance of a statewide transportation system for the movement of people, goods and services; and WHEREAS it is …
+WHEREAS it is important to Colorado’s economy to support the construction andmaintenance of a statewide transportation system for the movement of people, goods and services; and WHEREAS it is necessary …

 TR – 00 – 1-Highway Safety Improvements Associated With National Landmark Designations